The Global Citizen Award — Current Laureate

 Vuong’s commitment to this cause is born out of her own harrowing experience fleeing Vietnam with her brother and father as a young teenager.
-It took 17 years for her family to be reunited in the US.
+It took 17 years for her family to be reunited in the USA.
 As a former refugee and stateless person who went on to graduate from Harvard University, Vuong has dedicated her life to helping those most affected by global inequality and its pernicious effects.

 Protective measures focus on the reintegration, rehabilitation, and upskilling of trafficking.
 Vuong and her team tirelessly serve and protect communities in Vietnam’s Mekong Delta, along the northern, central, and southern borders of the country, and in industrial zones, providing vocational and educational opportunities, safe housing, and healthcare services to at-risk youth and trafficking survivors.